wingify/wingify.github.io/_posts/2019-12-18-three-wingifighters-at-the-bountycon.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In January 2019, Facebook and Google launched a **Capture the Flag** competition (CTF) for the first time to identify new whitehats in the Asia-Pacific region.
 Like everyone, we signed up for this competition and were super excited about this event.

-So there were several reasons that led me to attend this competition:
+So there were several reasons that led me to participate in this competition.

 * **Chance to visit Singapore:**
 Top 20 winners were to be awarded free flight tickets and accommodations in Singapore to attend the event.